CarloCattano/webserv/README.md

 * Carlo :

+- [ ] Respond with method not allowed if the method is not allowed for a route, and respond not implemented

 - [X] Verify there is no memory leak (Monitor the process memory usage.
 It should not go up indefinitely).
 - [X] Fix the download of files in directory listing
         - It doest work on file-upload server on /upload